videolan/x265/doc/reST/cli.rst

 	the more bits it will try to spend on signaling information (motion vectors and splits) and less on residual.
 This feature is intended for experimentation.

+.. option:: --max-ausize-factor <float>

+        It controls the maximum AU size defined in specification.
+It represents the percentage of maximum AU size used.
+Default is 1.
+Range is 0.5 to 1.

 Loop filters
 ============